ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

 9. add multivalued attribute to class Person
 *expected transformation behavior*
+	1. ignore the attribute
+	**OR**
-	1. create new column in table Person with no reference to corresponding table **OR**
+	2. create new column in table Person with no type
-	2. ignore the attribute
+    		i. no "id" suffix (attribute references a missing Class type)
+    		**OR**
+    		ii. with "id" suffix (attribute references a missing Datatype)

 10. add elements to root: Attribute, single-valued, type:Person
 *expected transformation behaviors*